Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Plan Site Location and Access

 Location matters enormously.
 Cold rooms should ideally sit away from direct sunlight, heat sources, and high-humidity zones.
-Furthermore, the condensing unit needs adequate ventilation and easy service access.
+The condensing unit needs adequate ventilation and easy service access.
 Consider product flow: how does stock arrive, where is it staged, and how does it exit?
 Poor logistics design wastes labour for the life of the facility.

 Choose the Right Refrigerant